 In my hometown, there’s a little grocery store where I pick up my cheese.
-I pay for it, bag it, and take it home to enjoy – without a second thought of what it’s made of, who made it, where it came from or what it took to get there.
-When I was living like a local in Bologna I was also invited backstage to the Parmigiano-Reggiano cheese factory in Parma, Italy.
-I got a glimpse into the cheese-making process before it hits the grocery shelves, in a city I think must be the cheesiest place on Earth.
+I pay for it, bag it, and take it home to enjoy – without a second thought of what it’s made of, who made it, where it came from or what it took to get in my hands.
+When I was living like a local in Bologna I was invited backstage to the original Parmigiano-Reggiano cheese factory in Parma, Italy.
+I got a glimpse into how this world famous cheese is made before it’s exported or hits the grocery shelves.
+This city must be the cheesiest place on Earth.

 Travelling to Parma (a quick day trip just north of Bologna) I learned there is parmesan and then there is Parmigiano-Reggiano.
 It’s a pretty important distinction that has changed the way I buy cheese.
 (Keep on reading because I think it will change the way you look at it too).
 It’s a highly regulated product with specific characteristics which means not all parmesan cheese can be called Parmigiano-Reggiano.